ShivRaiGithub/SubnetAssessment/README.md

 You can deploy the contracts on Remix and start interacting with them.
 Copy / fork contracts and then click compile to compile the contracts.
 Afterwards click on deploy and the contract will be deployed to interact with it.
+If you wish to do it with a subnet, you will have to create your own subnet using avalanche cli.